 As we only have a maximum of 15 children per year group, we combine two year groups into a single class.
 This means that we have a combined Year 1 and 2 class and a combined Year 3 and 4 class.
+In 2019/20 our Year 5s are being taught as a single year group.
+In September 2020 this will evolve into our first combined Year 5/6 class.
 We believe that mixed age classes provide a fantastic opportunity for learning in all year groups and can be used to:

 - Personalise learning more effectively due to the focus on skills progression throughout.

 - Facilitate reciprocal teaching ie pupils teaching each other in different disciplines and therefore embedding their own knowledge still further;

 - Provide both support and challenge for all children.

 2018/19 Reception to Year 4

 2020/21 Reception to Year 6

 Our combination of excellent teaching staff and experienced and effective TAs provides outstanding classroom practice to support learning and provide memorable school experiences for our children.

 By joining East Claydon Church of England School, children benefit from:

 - A small and close-knit community, where everyone knows how to help each child achieve their potential;